Saarland: Geography

 The state borders France (department of Moselle, which forms part of the region of Grand Est) to the south and west, Luxembourg (Grevenmacher District) to the west and Rhineland-Palatinate to the north and the east.
 It is named after the river Saar, a tributary of the Moselle (itself a tributary of the Rhine), which runs through the state from the south to the northwest.

-Saarland is about the same size as neighboring Luxembourg with Luxembourg being 2,586sq km (998 sq mi) and Saarland at 2,570sq km (990sq mi).
-Within Germany, it is slightly larger than the combined area of the three city-states (Berlin, Bremen, and Hamburg) but is by far the smallest of the Flächenländer ("area-states").
+Saarland has about the same area as neighboring Luxembourg: Luxembourg is 2,586 km² (998 sq mi) and Saarland is 2,570 km² (992 sq mi).
+Within Germany, it is slightly larger than the combined area of the three city-states (Berlin, Bremen, and Hamburg) but is by far the smallest of the Flächenländer (states other than city states).
 It is less than one sixth the size of Schleswig-Holstein, the next smallest German state.
 One third of the land area of the Saarland is covered by forest, one of the highest percentages in Germany.
 The state is generally hilly; the highest mountain is the Dollberg with a height of 695.4 m.

 Most inhabitants live in a city agglomeration on the French border, surrounding the capital of Saarbrücken.

 See also List of places in Saarland.